CryptoGnome/Community-Tools/ProfitTrailer-Feeder-Tools/Backup-and-Auto-Restart/README.md

 # Backup and Auto Restart
 Purpose:
-1. To start ProfitTrailer on PC reboot or crash
+1. To start ProfitTrailer and Feeder on PC reboot or crash
 3. To keep backups of your settings every 10 min

 # VIDEO GUIDE